MPIBGC-TEE/LAPM/README.md

 ---

+Installation simply via the install script `install.sh`.

+---

-Be sure to have installed the following packages:
+If you do not use the install script, be sure to have installed the following
+packages:

 + numpy
 + scipy
 + sympy
 + matplotlib